taw00/howto/howto-configure-firewalld-and-fail2ban-on-linux.md

 server.
 Fails2ban looks for oddities in how folks are attempting to access and adjusts firewall rules on the fly to squelch misbehavior.

+---

 ## FirewallD

 _Note: Firewall rules can be a complicated topic.
 These are bare bones git-er-done instructions.
-You really need to reseach further on your own.
-But this sound get you well on your way._
+You may want to investigate further refinement, though this will get you well on your way to a better protected system._

 #### Install `firewalld`